Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 ### Function Attributes

 A model consists of data and algorithms manipulating with data.
 OCAF attributes store data.
-A Function attribute stores data corresponding to a Function (see the white paper OCAF Function Mechanism User's Guide).
+A Function attribute stores data corresponding to a Function (see the white paper <a href="occt_ocaf_functionmechanism_wp.html"> Application Framework Function Mechanism </a>).
 This mechanism manipulates with algorithms computing the model in the optimal way following the modifications.

 @subsection OCCT_TOVW_SECTION_7_3 Persistent Data Storage